heatherhaks/kterminal/README.md

         defaultBackground = Color.BLACK)

 val kTerminalRenderer = KTerminalRenderer(
-        tilesetFile = "fontSheetName.png", //the name of the font sheet scale = 1f // Between 0 and 1 to make it smaller, higher than 1 to make it bigger batch = spriteBatch) // the spritebatch to be used in rendering
+        batch = spriteBatch) // the spritebatch to be used in rendering tilesetFile = "fontSheetName.png", //the name of the font sheet columns = 16, // number of horizontal glyphs on the font sheet rows = 16, // number of vertical glyphs on the font sheet scale = 1f // Between 0 and 1 to make it smaller, higher than 1 to make it bigger

 val exampleGlyph(
         char = '@',